 Best for the Entertainer: Weber 37-Inch Ranch Kettle Charcoal Grill

-What We Like: Plenty of cooking space, rust-resistant exterior, strong performance
+What We Love: Plenty of cooking space, rust-resistant exterior, strong performance

-What We Don't Like: Difficult to clean grate
+What We Don't Love: Difficult to clean grate

 Regularly cater for big parties?
 This is the Weber grill for you!
 Its massive surface area allows you to grill almost anything.
 This grill features all the goods of a Weber grill but is just bigger.
 Much bigger!